Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Performance Analysis

 We can bound the left hand side using (\ref{eq:Zdef}) as

-where we have used that $\left\| \Jbf_k \right\|_2^2 = L+1$, which is easily verified. since $\Jbf_k$ is a selection matrix with orthogonal columns and the maximum diagonal element of $\Jbf_k^T\Jbf_k^{}$is $L+1$.
-Thus, we conclude that the proposed algorithm will achieve the CRB using a perfectly known reference signal if the following condition is met for all $k$:
+where we have used that $\left\| \Jbf_k \right\|_2^2 = L+1$, which is easily verified, since $\Jbf_k$ is a selection matrix with orthogonal columns and the maximum diagonal element of $\Jbf_k^T\Jbf_k^{}$is $L+1$.
+Thus, we conclude that the proposed algorithm will achieve the CRLB using a perfectly known reference signal if the following condition is met for all $k$:

 The right-hand side of (\ref{eq:interferencebound}) is the SNR in the RC, and the left-hand side is an upper bound on the total interference-to-noise ratio in the SC.
-We recall that the second term in the left-hand side is due to noise in the steering vector (\ref{eq:ahatdef}) when used in (\ref{eq:ML4}).
-Thus, its effect is proportional to the target power, which may seem counterintuitive.
-We note that the above bound guarantees that the parameter estimates achieve the CRB for a known transmitted signal for \textit{all} values of the target parameters, including targets moving at a very slow speed.
-For faster targets, there is an additional suppression of the clutter due to the matched-filtering, which may lead to a looser requirement than (\ref{eq:interferencebound}).
+Thus, we conclude that the requirement on the SNR in the RC to be able to ignore the RC noise depends on the powers of the DPI, the target and the clutter, and they are all scaled by the dimension of the interference subspace.